amir2965/Self-Service-Food-Ordering-Kiosk/README.md

 Edit
 # 🚀 Project Name

-Welcome to the **Project Name** repository!
-This project is designed to [brief description of what the project does].
+Welcome to the my repository!
 Follow the instructions below to set up and run the project locally.

 ---